You can make adjustments to correct errors that are:

 To work out the net value of the errors:

 - add up the additional tax due to HMRC

-- subtract the tax you’re due
+- subtract the tax you are due

-How to Make the Adjustment
+How to make the adjustment

-- keep details about the inaccuracy - for example the date it was discovered, how it happened, the amount of VAT involved
+- keep details about the inaccuracy, for example the date it was discovered, how it happened, the amount of VAT involved

-- include the value of the inaccuracy in your VAT account
+- include the value of the inaccuracy in your VAT account (external link)

-You should tell HMRC about careless errors separately in writing, as well as adjusting your current VAT Return.
+You should tell HMRC about careless errors separately in writing, as well as adjusting your current VAT return.
 This may lead to a reduction in the penalty.